 "Mobilize teams to rationalize applications to maximize value realization"

-At the final prioritization and execution stage, Atlassian relies heavily on setting application lifecycles for acquired items across its landscape.
+At the final prioritization and execution stage, Atlassian relies heavily on setting application lifecycles for the acquired items across its landscape.
 While all applications are set as active on the first date of the closed acquisition deal, all proceeding actions are prioritized based on items such as vendor contract dates and executed only when financial considerations and product migrations have been concluded.
-An “End of Life” date is set once Atlassian is confident the application has been fully decommissioned and its contract terminated.
+An “End of Life” date is set once Atlassian is confident the application has been fully decommissioned, and its contract terminated.